 (d) be completed while the applicant is under the supervision of a qualified psychologist meeting the requirements under Section R156-61-302d;

-(e) if completed under the supervision of a qualified faculty member who is not an approved psychology training supervisor in accordance with Subsection R156-61-302d, the training may not be credited toward the 4,000 hours of psychology doctoral clinical training;
+(e) if completed under the supervision of a qualified faculty member who is not an approved psychology training supervisor in accordance with Section R156-61-302d, the training shall not be credited toward the 4,000 hours of psychology doctoral clinical training;

 (i) 40 hours per week for full-time internships and full-time post doctoral positions; or

 (ii) 20 hours of part-time internships and part-time post doctoral positions; and

 (g) be completed while the applicant is under supervision of a minimum of one hour of supervision for every 20 hours of pre-doctoral training and experience and one hour for every 40 hours of post-doctoral training and experience.

 (2) In accordance with Subsection 58-61-301(1)(b), an individual engaged in a post-doctoral residency program of supervised clinical training shall be certified as a psychology resident.

 (3) An applicant for licensure may accrue any portion of the 4,000 hours of psychology doctoral degree training and experience required in Subsection 58-61-304(1)(e) in a pre-doctoral program.

 (4) An applicant who applies for licensure as a psychologist who completes the 4,000 hours of psychology doctoral degree training and experience required in Subsection 58-61-304(1)(e) in a pre-doctoral program or post-doctoral residency, and meets qualifications for licensure, may be approved to sit for the examinations, and upon passing the examinations will be issued a psychologist license.